Peep Show (British TV series): Series 6

 The series begins with JLB Credit closing down.
 Sophie tells Mark and Jez that Jeff is also a possible father of her baby.
 The mystery is solved when Sophie reveals that Mark is the baby's father.
 Jez meets Elena, a beautiful young Eastern European woman and occasional marijuana dealer who lives in their building.
 Jeremy quickly falls in love with her, but things deteriorate when it is revealed that Elena has a long-term partner, Gail, who is returning to London.
 Mark looks for work, starting a company with an ill-equipped Johnson, almost landing his dream job as a guide for historic walks, then becoming a waiter in Gail's Mexican restaurant—all the while trying to get anywhere with Dobby.
 To resolve their woman troubles, Jeremy and Mark host a party, which ends in Jeremy trying to rekindle his love for Elena, Mark failing to win over Dobby, and Gail and Elena deciding to enter into a civil partnership.
-Mark pledges to take driving lessons in order to drive Sophie to the hospital when the baby arrives, but lies to her when he fails his test.
+Mark pledges to take driving lessons in order to drive Sophie to the hospital when the baby arrives, but lies to her when he gives up doing the lessons out of frustration.
 Jeremy is upset over losing Elena, especially after she reveals that she is moving to Quebec with Gail.
 Sophie goes into labour early, and with Mark forced to reveal he cannot drive, a drunk Jeremy attempts to drive Sophie to the hospital and nearly runs Gail over.
 Jeremy admits that he and Elena were having an affair, then Sophie drives herself to the hospital with the two boys in the back seat.